 The Madrigal Singers is the select choir of Villa Maria Academy.
 It rehearses after school on Tuesdays, 3:15-5:00.
 Eligibility is based on audition, and continuing membership is based on attendance at rehearsals and performances.
-Members of Madrigals are encouraged to take Chorus as a class, but this is not required.
-Membership is a year-long, not a semester-bysemester, commitment.
+Members of Madrigals are also required to participate in Chorus.
+Membership is a year-long, not a semester-by- semester, commitment.
 In addition to weekly rehearsals, mandatory rehearsals are held close to performance dates; all ensemble members must be present for the entire duration of these mandatory rehearsals.
 Performances include the Christmas Concert, Fine Arts Festival, and additional performances as scheduled.